webofdata/specification-archived/specification.md

 <pre>

-store    := { id, datasets }
+store        := { id, store-entity, datasets }
+store-entity := entity
 datasets     := [] | dataset, datasets

 </pre>

 ### Merging Entities

 A client can (potentially) retrieve a partial subject representation for the same subject from many WoD service endpoints.
-An application or server may decide that even though the subject identifiers are different that the entities represent the same subject, and entities are allowed to express a belief that they are the same as one or more other subjects using the "wod:sameas" property.
+An application or server may decide that even though the subject identifiers are different that the entities represent the same subject.
+In addition, entities are allowed to express a belief that they are the same as one or more other subjects using the "wod:sameas" property.
 In all of these cases two or more entities are merged to create a more unified representation.
+We say 'more unified' as there is by definition never a complete representation of a subject.

 The rules for merging two entity representations of the same subject are defined below.
 If more than two entities need to be merged, then the algorithm should be applied on the first two entities, then on the resulting merged entity and the next entity to be merged; and so on.